-Choosing your wedding venue is usually the first big decision when you start wedding planning.
-While almost every other element of a wedding is completely optional, at the very least you will need to choose a ceremony location.
+Choosing your wedding venue is one of the first big decisions when you start wedding planning, after starting your wedding budget and guest list.
+While almost every other element of a wedding is completely optional, at the very least you will need to choose a ceremony location, and doing so can help you to get a real feel for how your Wedding Day will look and feel.

 As choosing your wedding venue is such an important part of wedding planning, this article is a long one, so you may wish to bookmark it to come back to.